|Rotary Clubs have a President, Secretary, Treasurer and some Directors.

 Community Service provides services to its local community, and possibly joining with other clubs to reflect a wider interest.
 The flag pole on Sir James Mitchell Park was placed there by this club, and the Australia Day ceremony and breakfast was initiated by RCMP though it is largely a City of South Perth event some 20 years on.
 RCMP and the Rotary Club of Cunderdin planted many trees in the Cunderdin area.

-New Generations engages in many programs supporting and developing young people.
+Youth Service engages in many programs supporting and developing young people.
 Rotary Youth Exchange is the most well known.
+Other programs include Rotary Program of Enrichment (RYPEN), Rotary Youth Leadership Awards (RYLA), Rotary Adventure in Citizenship (RAIC), National Youth Science Forum (NYSF) and Handicamp.

 Vocational Service has a role in developing knowledge of people within the club through vocational visits, rewarding local enterprises with awards such as Pride of Workmanship, and activities that assist young people in the transition to adulthood and work